-Alternative regulation of basic local exchange service has been available under two express provisions of the Alt Reg statute, the first applicable only to small telephone companies and basic local exchange service, and the second applicable apparently to any telephone company as to either or both basic local exchange service and any other public telecommunications service not exempted by the PUCO as described above under the general company/nonbasic option.
-The act modifies the two options as follows.
+applicable apparently to any telephone company as to either or both basic local exchange service and any other public telecommunications service not exempted under the current law's general company/nonbasic option previously described.
+The bill modifies the two options as follows.

 Small company/basic option (R.C.
 4927.04(B)).32 This option authorizes a small telephone company to request, for basic local exchange service, alternative regulatory requirements or an exemption for the service and company from any provision of general regulatory and ratemaking laws (Chapters 4905. and 4909.) or associated PUCO rule or order except the eight provisions enumerated in the "Small company/nonbasic option" above, provided the PUCO determines that the alternative requirements are in the public interest.
-The same PUCO order that this analysis notes pertains to the small company/nonbasic option pertains to the small company/basic option, and that order distinguishes between for-profit and not-forprofit small companies.
+The same PUCO order that this analysis notes pertains to the small company/nonbasic option pertains to the small company/basic option, and that order distinguishes between for-profit and not-for-profit small companies.

-As for the small company/nonbasic option, the act specifies for the small company/basic option that it is available to any telephone company having fewer than 50,000 access lines that is an incumbent local exchange company under federal law.
+As for the small company/nonbasic option, the bill specifies for the small company/basic option that it is available to any telephone company having fewer than 50,000 access lines that is an incumbent local exchange company under federal law.

 General company/basic and nonexempt option (R.C.
 4927.04(A)).
-This option in the Alt Reg statute is available apparently to any telephone company, for basic local exchange service or any other public telecommunications service for which an exemption under the previously described general company/nonbasic option authority has not been approved.
+This option in the Alt Reg statute currently is available apparently to any telephone company, for basic local exchange service or any other public telecommunications service for which an exemption under the previously described general company/nonbasic option authority has not been approved.
 A general company/basic or nonexempt filing can be only for an alternative method of establishing a company's rates and charges for the service, that is, a method alternative to the traditional, rate base, rate of return method of ratemaking.
 To approve the filing, the PUCO must determine that the proposal is in the public interest.
 If an approved proposal was initiated by the PUCO, the proposal cannot take effect without the company's consent.